pdfinn/flightplan2litchimission/fp2lm/README.md

 - `AltitudeMode`: Determines how altitude values are interpreted.
 Use "agl" for relative altitudes (Above Ground Level) or "asl" for absolute altitudes (Above Sea Level).
 - `PhotoInterval`: Specifies the distance between photos in meters.
 - `GimbalPitch`: Sets the camera angle in degrees (between -90 and 0).
 - `MaxAltitudeAGL`: Specifies the maximum allowed altitude when in AGL mode, typically set to local regulatory limits.

+By default, `fp2lm` adds a "take photo" action at each waypoint so every point along the mission captures an image, even when using distance-based intervals.